rexlow/Simple-Chat-App-Socket-IO/README.md

-# Simple Chat App with Socket IO & NodejS
+# Simple Chat App with SocketIO & NodeJS

 A simple browser chat app with Socket IO & NodeJS